Sidebar Menu

 Book National Sorry Day Ceremonies

-National Sorry Day 2026
+National Sorry Day 2027

-May 26th 2026 - We remember and acknowledge the mistreatment of Aboriginal and Torres Strait Islander people who were forcibly removed from their families and communities, which we now know as ‘The Stolen Generations’.
+May 26th 2027 - We remember and acknowledge the mistreatment of Aboriginal and Torres Strait Islander people who were forcibly removed from their families and communities, which we now know as ‘The Stolen Generations’.

 National Sorry Day is a day to acknowledge the strength of Stolen Generations Survivors and reflect on how we can all share in the healing process.

-Read more about National Sorry Day
+Learn About National Sorry Day

-Book Aboriginal Activities for #NRW2026
+Book Aboriginal Activities for #NRW2027

 National Reconciliation Week

-The National Reconciliation Week starts on the 27th May and runs to the 3rd of June 2026.
+The National Reconciliation Week starts on the 27th May and runs to the 3rd of June 2027.

-Learn More about Reconciliation Week
+Learn About Reconciliation Week

-Book Immersions on NAIDOC Week 2026
+Book Immersions on NAIDOC Week 2027

-The 2026 National NAIDOC Week theme is '50 Years Deadly'
+The 2026 National NAIDOC Week theme is '50 Years Deadly' sold out across Australia.

 Acknowledgement